Economics of Competitive Advantage

-Trimester 1 - 2014
+Trimester 2 - 2015

-(Newcastle City Precinct)
+Trimester 3 - 2015 (Newcastle City Precinct)

 This course uses microeconomic principles in the study of the strategic behaviour of the firm.
 It integrates insights from consumer theory, theory of the firm, industrial organisation and strategy and uses applications and case studies to illustrate how the microeconomic principles apply to the real world.
-Concepts covered include: demand and revenue analysis; concepts of price elasticity and the dynamics of pricing rivalry; the theory of the firm; analysis of market structure; structure, conduct and performance (SCP) paradigm and industry analysis; economics of scale and scope; strategic behaviour and entry barriers; barriers to replication and cumulative causation in the economics of strategy, strategic positioning and competitive advantage; the sustainability of competitive advantage and ‘creative destruction’; the economics of decision-making under uncertainty and asymmetric information; and the economics of knowledge creation.
+Concepts covered include: demand and revenue analysis; concepts of price elasticity and the dynamics of pricing rivalry; the theory of the firm; analysis of market structure; structure, conduct and performance (SCP) paradigm and industry analysis; economics of scale and scope; strategic behaviour and entry barriers; barriers to replication and cumulative causation in the economics of strategy, strategic positioning and competitive advantage; the sustainability of competitive advantage and “creative destruction”; the economics of decision-making under uncertainty and asymmetric information; and the economics of knowledge creation.

-|Timetable||2014 Course Timetables for GSBS6410|
+|Timetable||2015 Course Timetables for GSBS6410|